YingdiZhang/Reading-List/README.md

 * **Attention U-net**:Oktay, Ozan, et al. "Attention U-Net: Learning Where to Look for the Pancreas." arXiv preprint arXiv:1804.03999 (2018).
 :star::star:

+* **thressholding for..**:Fortin, Maryse, et al. "Evaluation of an automated thresholding algorithm for the quantification of paraspinal muscle composition from MRI images."
+Biomedical engineering online 16.1 (2017): 61.
+:star::star:
 ## Attention
 * **CBAM**:"CBAM: Convolutional Block Attention Module"Sanghyun Woo , Jongchan Park , Joon-Young Lee, In So Kweon; The European Conference on Computer Vision (ECCV), 2018, pp. 3-19
 :star::star::star::star: